influxdata/influxdb-rails/README.md

   # config.rails_app_name = Rails.application.class.name.underscore
 end
 ```

+To see all default values, take a look into `InfluxDB::Rails::Configuration::DEFAULTS`,
+defined in `lib/influxdb/rails/configuration.rb`

 Out of the box, you'll automatically get reporting of your controller,
 view, and db runtimes for each request.
 You can also call through to the